fpsdf/fpsdf.github.io/_posts/2024-12-10-polyamory.md

 I currently have six branches open on a work project.
 Maybe seven.

-At first this felt like chaos.
-Still does sometimes.
+At first it felt like chaos.
+And still does.

 #### how it starts